Gradient-free pulse optimization for adiabatic control in open few-body quantum systems: QOC of adiabatic control pulses

-We begin by introducing our adiabatic optimization method for open quantum systems.
 Real quantum systems are open since they exchange energy and particles with their environment.
 Assuming a Markovian environment with relaxation rate faster than that of the system, the dynamics of the density matrix, $\rho$, is governed by the Lindblad master equation:~\cite{carmichael2009open}

-The Hamiltonian \(H\) includes control and uncontrolled (drift) terms.
-The vector $\bm{v}(t)$ stores the control amplitudes and frequencies.
-The environment causes non-Hamiltonian ``quantum jumps,'' generated by the operators \(\hat{L}_k\), including population relaxation and dephasing.
+The terms in the sum correspond to dissipative dynamics, with operators \(\hat{L}_k\) representing population relaxation and dephasing.
+The Hamiltonian \(H\) includes drift and control terms.
+The vector $\bm{v}(t)$ represents the control amplitudes and frequencies that we wish to engineer.

-To accelerate adiabatic protocols, we seek pulse parameters $\bm{v}(t)$ that drive the system along the instantaneous ground state of $H$.
-To do so, we minimize the functional:
+To accelerate adiabatic control protocols, we seek controls $\bm{v}(t)$ that drive the system along the instantaneous ground state of $H$.
+To do so, We minimize the functional: